SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 The research process involves **finding and evaluating information** to extract the knowledge it holds.
 This is a critical stage because if the result is negative, we obtain incorrect information, which means that anything we derive from this information is erroneous.
 We need to know how to detect complete or incomplete resources, false, outdated, biased or irrelevant to the research's purpose.
 This knowledge is crucial to avoid triggering a series of errors in the subsequent stages of learning.

-Before you can start learning about a topic, you need to have investigated and familiarized yourself with it sufficiently.
-The amount of information needed is always as much as you can handle within the time allotted for this stage.
-When you begin the process of learning something new, you set aside time to gather and review the information you will use.
-In the initial stages, especially if it's a new topic, gather all the resources you can access.
-Thanks to the internet, you don't necessarily need to obtain information from a few sources; you can accumulate a vast amount of information quickly by cross-referencing titles, genres and metadata, something we'll explore in C.4.3 ("Resource Description").
+Before we can start learning about a topic, we need to have investigated and familiarized ourself with it sufficiently.
+The amount of information needed is always as much as we can handle within the time allotted for this stage.
+When we begin the process of learning something new, we set aside time to gather and review the information we will use.
+In the initial stages, especially if it's a new topic, gather all the resources we can access.
+Thanks to the internet, we don't necessarily need to obtain information from a few sources; we can accumulate a vast amount of information quickly by cross-referencing titles, genres and metadata, something we'll explore in C.4.3 ("Resource Description").

-Finally, you'll filter out the relevant materials for your research and discard those that are irrelevant or repetitive.
+Finally, we filter out the relevant materials for our research and discard those that are irrelevant or repetitive.

 It's ideal to always research with a **purpose in mind**.
-When you're clear about what you need to obtain, the search for specific information is faster, and extraction becomes more effective.
-Much information can be appropriately trimmed using methods we'll explore in B.2 (Extracting Information) until you have only what you need.
-If you lack a purpose, you won't know what or how to narrow down the information to just the pieces you require, and you'll end up gathering material that is partly useless.
+When we're clear about what we need to obtain, the search for specific information is faster, and extraction becomes more effective.
+Much information can be appropriately trimmed using methods we'll explore in B.2 (Extracting Information) until we have only what we need.
+If we lack a purpose, we won't know what or how to narrow down the information to just the pieces we require, and we will end up gathering material that is partly useless.

 This stage can be demanding.
 It's essential to take the time to read and understand the material, which requires significant mental activity.
-It can be tiring to receive new concepts that you must analyze and comprehend to move forward.
+It can be tiring to receive new concepts that we must analyze and comprehend to move forward.
 Exhaustion is more common in this stage than in the following ones, and since it's just the beginning, it can lead to abandonment without fear of losing significant progress.
 On the other hand, if this stage is rushed, common mistakes can be made, such as not analyzing the context, evaluating the source or using outdated information.

 #### B.1.2.1 Context